(They’re not the first, though. IIRC that would be Butterfly (Marian Michaels), from a trashy, obscure 1971 exploitation mag.)

 (You can refer to our Lady Cop character profile for quick explanations about the history of female officers in the NYPD.
 Here I am using 1968, instead of the real-world class of 1973, to align with a caption in Iron Fist Vol. 1 #7.
 That, in the Marvel Universe, female patrol officers were authorised a few years earlier than in the real world seems reasonable.)

 (As noted in Colleen’s profile — you *did* read that one first, right ? — I am using dates that align with a publication date timeline.
+Hence a 1948 birth.
 Amusingly, it means that Misty is about the same age as Pam Grier .)

 Fidelis ad mortem